April 30 2021

 Thyromegaly, also known as a goitre, is an enlarged thyroid.
 This usually manifests in the form of a visible swelling at the base of the neck.
 The symptoms of goitre include having tight feeling in the throat, Difficulty in swallowing.

 Coughing, Hoarseness, and Difficulty in breathing.
 When the goitre enlarges to a large size, it can put pressure on the windpipe and food tube or esophagus.
 This causes difficulty in breathing especially when lying flat on the back.
-Swallowing can also be difficult when solid food is taken. there might also be pain in the thyroid area.
+Swallowing can also be difficult when solid food is taken. there might also be a pain in the thyroid area.
 The presence of a large goitre can manifest in the form of neck vein distention and dizziness which is mainly experienced when the arms are raised above the head.

 Goitre Risk Factors